Oven-Roasted Boneless Leg of Lamb with Pan Gravy

 Instructions

-Prep the Lamb: Clean the lamb and pat it dry.
-Mix garlic, onion, ginger, coriander, cumin, allspice, thyme, chili flakes, black pepper, salt, and olive oil into a thick paste.
+Prep the Lamb: Trim excess fat if needed.
+Rinse quickly under cold water if preferred, then pat completely dry with paper towels.
+Mix garlic, onion, ginger, coriander, cumin, allspice, thyme, red pepper flakes, black pepper, salt, and olive oil into a thick paste.
 Rub it all over the lamb so it’s fully coated.
 Let it marinate for at least 1 hour or overnight for best flavor.

-Preheat the Oven: Set your oven to broil at 450°F. Place quartered onions in a roasting pan, then set a rack on top (or use the onions as a base).
-Lightly oil the rack and place the lamb pieces on top with space between them.
+Preheat the Oven: Preheat your oven to 425°F. Arrange the quartered onions in the bottom of a roasting pan.
+Place a rack on top, or use the onions as a base if you don’t have a rack.
+Lightly grease the rack with oil.
+Arrange the lamb pieces on top with space between each piece.

-Rest the Lamb: Take the lamb out and loosely cover it with foil.
-Let it rest for 10–15 minutes so the juices settle and the meat stays tender and juicy when cut.
+Rest the Lamb: Remove the lamb from the oven and loosely cover with foil.
+Let it rest for 10–15 minutes before slicing.
+This helps the juices redistribute and keeps the lamb tender.

-Serve: Serve the lamb hot with the gravy drizzled on top or on the side.
-It goes great with mashed potatoes, roasted potatoes, and fresh green vegetables.
+Serve: Slice the lamb and serve warm.
+Spoon the pan gravy over the top or serve it on the side.
+Enjoy with mashed potatoes, roasted potatoes, rice, or fresh green vegetables.

 Notes